nikarav/evil-corp/Requirements/Software_Requirements.md

 #### Administrator

-The administrator is able to manager user accounts.
+The administrator is able to manage user accounts.
 Thus, she is able
 to:

 - approve / lock user accounts